Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

-The following Proposition establishes the existence of minimizers for Problem \ref{var3}.
-Therefore, because Problem \ref{var3} is a relaxation of Problem \ref{var1}, we obtain a relaxed solution for the latter.
-This existence result is proven under Assumptions \ref{hp}, \ref{hp2}, and \ref{hp3}.
-However, Assumption \ref{hp2} is only used in the first step of the proof of Theorem \ref{thm:duality} for technical reasons.
-Thus, if the result in Theorem \ref{thm:duality} holds independently of Assumption \ref{hp2} , then neither the specific choice of $\Omega$ or the evenness of the Hamiltonian $H$ is required.
+The following proposition establishes the existence of minimizers for Problem \ref{var3}.
+Since Problem \ref{var3} is a relaxation of Problem \ref{var1}, we obtain a relaxed solution for the latter as a consequence.
+We prove this result under Assumptions \ref{hp}, \ref{hp2}, and \ref{hp3}.
+Assumption \ref{hp2} is only required in the first step of Theorem \ref{thm:duality} for technical reasons.
+Therefore, if Theorem \ref{thm:duality} can be proved without relying on Assumption \ref{hp2}, then neither the specific choice of $\Omega$ nor the evenness of the Hamiltonian $H$ is required.
 This is because all other results only assume that $\Omega$ is a general Lipschitz domain.

 \begin{pro} Consider the setting of Problem \ref{var3}.
-Suppose Assumptions \ref{hp}, \ref{hp2} and \ref{hp3} hold.
+Suppose Assumptions \ref{hp}, \ref{hp2}, and \ref{hp3} hold.
 Then there exists $(\bar v,\bar\alpha)\in\mathscr K$ such that